temcocontrols/T3000Webview/docs/t3-bas-web/React-Fluent-UI-Migration-Plan.md

 **✅ Migrate to React + Fluent UI IF:**
 - You want 100% Microsoft Fluent design
-- You're willing to invest 9+ months
-- Budget allows $300k+ investment
-- Team knows React or willing to learn
+- You have significant time available
 - Long-term product (5+ years)
+- Learning React is acceptable

 **❌ DON'T Migrate IF:**
 - Need to deliver features quickly (next 6 months)
-- Limited budget
-- Team is Vue-expert
+- Vue expertise is strong
 - Ant Design + Azure theme is "good enough"

 ### 8.2 My Recommendation